 From then on she started spending most of her time in the park which is widely credited with saving the Mountain gorillas from extinction by bringing their plight to the attention of the international community.
 Volcanoes National Park is located in a small village called Musanze previously well-known as Ruhengeri, which is very accessible by public transport from Gisenyi or Kigali or from the airport.

 Accessibility to Parc National Des Volcans

-The drive to Volcanoes national park is 2 hrs, hence one can do gorilla tracking on the same day and drive back to Kigali City after the trekking.
-You will be required to arrive at the headquarters of in Kinigi, at the park entrance, by 7:00 am, therefore, if you hope to trek gorillas for one day, you have to wake up very early for your journey so that you are on time.
+The drive to Volcanoes National Park is 2 hrs. hence one can do gorilla tracking on the same day and drive back to Kigali City after the trekking.
+You will be required to arrive at the headquarters of Kinigi, at the park entrance, by 7:00 am, therefore, if you hope to trek gorillas for one day, you have to wake up very early for your journey so that you are on time.
 However, there isn’t any public transport from Musanze to the headquarters of the park at Kinigi.

 - One day Mount Bisoke volcano hike.

 - Visiting Dian Fossey.

 - Visiting the twin lakes of Ruhondo and Bulera.